gbc6292/holbertonschool-simple_shell/README.md

 ## Requirements

+- The Shell should be both interactive and non-interactive
 - A C compiler (e.g., GCC)
 - A text editor or IDE for writing C code
 - Basic understanding of the C programming language